eoskl/xyo/README.md

 To-Do list

-- create volumes for the persistent data
+- create volumes for the persistent data (Cloudstor)
 - sizing?